sanic-org/sanic/docs/blueprints.md

 ```

 ## Middleware
-Using blueprints allows you to also register middleware exclusively for that
+Using blueprints allows you to also register middleware globally.
-blueprint, without interfering with other blueprints or routes registered
-directly on the application object.

 ```python
 @bp.middleware